 Why Visit Istanbul?

-Istanbul, the only city spanning two continents, captivates with its unique position where Europe meets Asia across the glittering Bosphorus Strait.
-This former capital of Byzantine and Ottoman empires layers 2,600 years of history into a vibrant modern metropolis where minarets pierce skylines beside contemporary art galleries and ancient hamams neighbor rooftop cocktail bars.
-The Hagia Sophia's massive dome has witnessed 1,500 years of religious transformation, while the Blue Mosque's six minarets and Iznik tiles create a serene sanctuary.
+Istanbul, the only city spanning two continents, captivates with its unique position where Europe meets Asia across the glittering Bosphorus Strait—a geographical and cultural bridge that has defined empires for millennia.
+This former capital of three successive empires (Roman, Byzantine, and Ottoman) layers 2,600 years of history into a vibrant modern metropolis of over 15 million where minarets pierce skylines beside contemporary art galleries, ancient hamams neighbor rooftop cocktail bars, and call to prayer echoes alongside jazz clubs.
+The Hagia Sophia's massive 56-meter dome, completed in 537 AD, has witnessed 1,500 years of transformation from Orthodox cathedral to imperial mosque to museum and back to mosque in 2020, its Byzantine mosaics and Islamic calligraphy coexisting in visible layers of history.

 What to Do